 Context is everything, but social media grabs and headlines are generally not interested in the detail, it’s all about what gets the most clicks and likes.

 Having some sugar in your diet in the context of a nutritionally adequate diet is unlikely to be an issue.
 If health issues do arise, genetics, stress, activity levels and a myriad of other factors need to be considered, not just a person’s sugar intake or even their overall diet for that matter.
-In fact, even if a person was eating copious amounts of sugary foods at the expense of nutrition, you still need to consider the myriad of other factors.
-Quitting sugar is unlikely to provide the self-care one might need to consider in managing their health and almost certainly will not address the underlying reasons a person is having excess sugar.
+In fact, even if a person was eating copious amounts of sugary foods at the expense of nutrition, you still need to consider the many of other factors.
+Quitting sugar is unlikely to address all the aspects of self-care one might need to manage their health and almost certainly will not address the underlying reasons a person is having excess sugar, if indeed they are.

-With regard to advice to lose weight, aside from the fact we don’t know how to help people do this and keep the weight of long-term, the reasons people gain weight are usually much more complex than just dietary.
-Just focusing on diet (or exercise) does not address the myriad of other factors that affect weight, some of which are out of a person’s control and some of which can be attributed to behaviour.
+With regard to advice to lose weight, aside from the fact we don’t know how to help people do this and keep the weight of long-term, the reasons people gain weight are nearly always much more complex than just dietary.
+Just focusing on diet (or exercise) is completely inadequate with regard to addressing factors that affect weight, some of which are out of a person’s control and some of which can be attributed to behaviour.
 Even with those that may be attributed to behaviour, the things that drive human behaviour are complex and we over-simplify behaviour change with black and white, generic, dietary advice such as cut out sugar, reduce portions, eat less etc. While there are some people for whom such changes appear straight forward and maintainable, this is not true for most people and can lead to disordered eating behaviours, a messed up relationship with food, psychological and physical stress along with increased shame, anxiety and depression, all of which adversely impact health independent of diet or body weight.
 In fact, many of the things people do in an attempt to lose weight do not qualify as self-care.
 For example; crash diets, detox diets, going too long without food or not eating enough food (and putting the body into starvation mode), no longer taking pleasure from food and eating, not socialising as much for fear of eating the “wrong” food, exercising too intensely or too often and the list goes on.

 So how can you manage your health (practise self-care) without quitting sugar, restricting food you enjoy or focusing on weight loss?
 It is very possible with a non-diet/HAES approach.